patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 - Interactions like filtering, pagination, sorting and more can be handled automatically on an opt-in basis.
 - Filtering/pagination/sorting logic can run on either the client or a server with the same configuration and JSX.
 - You retain full control over the JSX, can override any prop and have access to all the state at any level.
+- State can be optionally persisted to URL parameters, localStorage or sessionStorage for user convenience.
 - Strict type safety and support for generics provide a safe and convenient TypeScript development experience.

 This pattern makes tables easier to build, maintain and enhance.
 Your code will be shorter and more readable without sacrificing composability or refactorability.
 You'll gain back some of the magic that used to be abstracted away in the deprecated table, but you don't have to sacrifice any of the benefits gained by migrating away from it.
 You'll also gain powerful and easily-enabled new features that the deprecated table never had.